 Julie Stokes is actively involved with the Jefferson Chamber of Commerce, the University of New Orleans Alumni Association, the Louisiana Society of CPAs and local economic development activities, including the Kenner Economic Development Committee.
 She is Chairman of the Sales Tax Streamlining and Modernization Commission which has been working tirelessly to bring repair to the state’s fractured sales tax system.
-Rep. Stokes is also Vice Chair of the Legislative Audit Advisory Committee and serves as one of only two interim members on the Joint Legislative Committee on the Budget.
+Rep. Stokes is also Chairman of the Legislative Audit Advisory Committee and serves as one of only two interim members on the Joint Legislative Committee on the Budget.
 She also serves on the House Executive Committee, Ways and Means, Health and Welfare, and Joint Legislative Committee on Capital Outlay.

 Nationally, Stokes serves on the Executive Committee of the National Conference of State Legislatures (NCSL).
 She is very actively involved with the Task Force on State and Local Taxation of NCSL.
 She also serves as Co-Chair of the Budgets and Revenues Standing Committee of NCSL.

 She was recognized nationwide as one of a handful of State “Tax Legislators of the Year” by State Tax Notes and received an award for "Outstanding Achievement in State Tax Reform" from the Tax Foundation for her work on Sales Tax reform in Louisiana.

 She received the Southwest Chamber Louisiana’s Fusion Five Award for best new up-and- coming legislator in 2015.
 In 2016, she was named one of four “Women of Distinction” by the Girl Scouts of Louisiana East.
 She has also been honored as one of New Orleans City Business Magazine’s “Women of the Year” in both 2003 and 2014.